TGM-HIT/typst-sew-lecture/template/main.typ

 = License

-The `licenses` dictionary contains links to various creative commons licenses, displayed as the corresponding icon (powered by `ccicons`#footnote[https://typst.app/universe/package/ccicons]): #licenses.cc-by-sa-4-0 or #licenses.cc-zero-1-0.
+The `licenses` dictionary contains clickable links to various creative commons licenses, displayed as the corresponding icon (powered by `ccicons`#footnote[https://typst.app/universe/package/ccicons]): #licenses.cc-by-sa-4-0 or #licenses.cc-zero-1-0.
 If you want to specify a license, you would usually use it when calling the template, then it will be shown in the footer by default.

 This document itself is CC-BY, but under normal circumstances (replacing the text with your own material) that license will not apply to you.